Latent Concept-based Explanation of NLP Models

 \section{Experimental Setup}

-\paragraph{Data} We use Parts-of-Speech (POS) Tagging and Sentiment Classification (Sentiment) tasks for our experiments.
-The former is a sequence labeling task, where every word in the input sentence is assigned a POS tag, while the latter classifies sentences into two classes representing \emph{Positive} and \emph{Negative} sentiment.
-We use the Penn TreeBank dataset \cite{marcus-etal-1993-building} for POS and the ERASER Movie Reviews dataset \cite{eraser_sst,zaidan-eisner-2008-modeling} for Sentiment.
-The POS dataset consists of 36k, 1.8k and 1.9k splits for train, dev and test respectively and 44 classes.
+\paragraph{Data} We use Parts-of-Speech (POS) tagging, toxicity classification (Toxicity), sentiment classification (Sentiment), and natural language inference (NLI) tasks for our experiments.
+POS is a sequence labeling task, while the other tasks are sequence classification tasks.
+We use the Penn TreeBank dataset~\cite{marcus-etal-1993-building} for POS, the Jigsaw Toxicity dataset~\cite{cjadams_2017} for toxicity, the ERASER Movie Reviews dataset~\cite{eraser_sst} for sentiment, and the MNLI dataset~\cite{wang2019} for the NLI task.
+Appendix~\ref{app:datasets} provides information about each dataset.

-The ERASER movie review dataset consists of labeled paragraphs with human annotations of the words and phrases.
-We filter sentences that have a word/phrase labeled with sentiment and create a sentence-level sentiment classification dataset.
-The dataset consists of 9.4k positive and 8.6k negative instances.
-We randomly split it into 13k, 1.5k and 2.7k splits for train, dev and test respectively.